aim-uofa/AdelaiDepth/LeReS/README.md

    sh train_demo.sh
    ```

 2. Download the training data.
-For taskonomy and DiverseDepth, please run 'download_data.sh'; For HWRSI and Holopix50k, please download from link(to be uploaded).
+Please run 'download_data.sh' to achieve datasets of taskonomy, DiverseDepth, HWRSI and Holopix50k.
 All data are organized under the `Train/datasets`.
 The structure of all data are as follows.

     ```
     |--Train